EB-5 visa: 1990–99

-2000-2009
+2000–09

 Although no one in AIS or INS was charged, in 2000 the two Interbank operators were arrested, then convicted and imprisoned on dozens of counts of "money-laundering and fraud" in the largest case of EB-5 fraud.
 INS District Director Warren A. Lewis said, "Visa fraud whether done on the streets by selling fraudulent cards or through an elaborate financial scheme is against the law and will be investigated and prosecuted."
-Hundreds of the immigrant investors "lured" to the United States had their permanent residency applications denied.
+Hundreds of immigrant investors "lured" to the United States had their permanent residency applications denied.
 Because of the INS investigation, the processing of 900 EB-5 cases was suspended, leaving immigrant families in limbo for years.
 When the GAO tabled their report in 2005 they concluded that immigrant investors were not utilizing the program because of the 900 EB-5 suspended files—some of which dated to 1995—as well as the "onerous application process" and "lengthy adjudication periods".

 According to a Brookings Institution and Rockefeller Foundation 2014 report, starting in 2008 there was a renewed interest in the "under-utilized" EB-5 visa program as the number of "wealthy investors" and "ultra-wealthy individuals" in emerging markets abroad increased and the access to "traditional domestic financing" in the United States had decreased because of the Great Recession.